JKT48 single's members election: 2019

 JKT48 Original Single's Members Election (Pemilihan Member Single Original JKT48) was a chain of event to determine the selected members who would participate in the 21st single; the first original (Indonesian-made rather than translated from Japanese) single of idol group JKT48.
-This event was the sixth edition, having held annually since 2014.
+This event was the sixth edition, having been held annually since 2014.
 The election determined the top 32 members with the most votes to fill 32 positions on two songs; the top 16 (Japanese: (選抜, senbatsu)) would be featured in the main single and the rest on the coupling song.
 The order of blocking (dancing position) was determined by the result of the vote from the fans.
 In this case, the number one position would place the member as the center on the single.
 The election result was revealed at BRP SMESCO Convention Hall in South Jakarta.
 It was emceed by actor and famous host from teen shows Planet Remaja antv, Dwi Andhika and Yesica Amami.